cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 	at Exception.main(Exception.java:3)
 ```

-When you see an error message like this, please take time to read through the message to understand what it is
+When you see an error message like this, take a few seconds to read through the message to understand what it is
 saying.
 The first line tells you that a `NullPointerException` occurred when the `length` method was invoked on
 a `null` reference.
 That's very informative.
 With this information, we can figure out that `s` must have been `null`.
 From there, we can see the exact method(s) that were called before the exception occurred.
 To understand this, start